 Daniel specialises in criminal law.
-He practices throughout London, the South East and on the Western circuit.
+He practices throughout London, the West Midlands, the South East and on the Western circuit.

-Daniel is an approachable advocate who prides himself on his client care, experienced in dealing with clients from all backgrounds.
+Daniel is an approachable advocate who prides himself on his client care and the handling of witnesses.
 He is equally at home whether he is prosecuting or defending and feels that the experience of both assists when he is instructed by either the defence or the Crown.
-Dan is a Grade 2 Crown Court prosecutor and also accepts instructions via Direct Access.

 Recent notable cases (Junior alone):

 Prosecuting the last defendant in a multi-handed case involving the organised armed robbery of supermarkets and cash in transit deliveries.
 This trial was conducted under the social distancing rules in June 2020.